Our Team

 He/Him/His

-Founder & Director Cogency
+Founder & Director of Cogency

-B.Urb Plan & Dev (Melb).
-M. Science (Monash) MPIA
+B.Urban Planning & Dev (Melb), M. Science (Monash), MPIA

 Adam has over 23 years of consulting and industry experience across major planning and development projects in the renewables, cleantech and property sectors.
 He has deep skills in strategic and statutory planning, environmental impact assessment, development approvals, and community engagement.